 The Iranian philosopher Ibn Sina (980 – 1037) — known to the Latins as Avicenna — had a large impact on Latin medieval thought.
 He was also an important medical authority up through the Renaissance.
 In terms specifically of the relation between philosophy and religion, the spirit of Ibn Sina’s work was a conciliatory one, in that way a bit like the emphasis of Aquinas on one truth.
 In terms of debates in the Latin world, he was most often cited by people in the broadly Augustinian as opposed to Aristotelian stream, but Albert the Great and Thomas Aquinas also used some of his formulations.

 Ibn Sina was original in many ways.
 He recounts that he improved on Aristotle by putting God at the beginning instead of the end (See First Principles Come Last; God and the Soul).
 He also liked to talk about Being, which seems to have caught the attention of Aquinas and Duns Scotus (see Being, Existence; Ontology).
-Along with Augustine, he largely anticipated the “I think, therefore I am” of Descartes (see account of the “flying man” argument in Modernity, Again).
+Along with Augustine, he largely anticipates the “I think, therefore I am” of Descartes.
 Many Augustinians found agreeable resonances in things he said about what I am here calling subjectivity (see Augustinian Interiority).
 None of this seems particularly like a recommendation to me.
 Where Averroes criticized Avicenna from a more purely Aristotelian point of view (as he often did), I think the arguments of Averroes generally seem much more sound.

 The Latin translations of Avicenna’s works introduced the Latin term for representation into philosophical discourse.
 Early antecedents of modern mentalism can be found in Augustine, and to some extent even further back in Plotinus, but Avicenna contributed significantly to its crystallization.
 He introduced the terminology of intentionality, as well as a pregnant distinction between “first” and “second” intentions.
 First intentions were a kind of immediate mental objects, while second intentions applied to thoughts about the first.
 Here, I believe, is the historical source of the two-stage theory of representation that Brandom has been concerned to criticize.
 Descartes and Locke picked it up from the Latin scholastics.